michielrn/elevatorControl/README.md

 Using the other H-bridge on the dual L9110 board has no effect.

 ### Solved, 8 february 2026
-Problem solved by increasing the distance between the Arduino board and the DC motor.
+Problem solved by increasing the distance between the Arduino board and the DC motor and attaching the DC motor to a separate power supply.
 All tests passed (PWM@155 and 255).

 ## Hardware Setup (Fritzing)
 (RC debounce network for IR break beam output not displayed)